KamilMakiela/BSFAmk1/README.md

-# Bayesian Stochastic Frontier Analysis with Matlab
+# Bayesian Stochastic Frontier Analysis with MATLAB

 **Kamil Makieła**